retypeapp/retype/faq.md

 ```
 |||

-## What is "Front Matter"?
+## What is page metadata?

-Front Matter is an optional block of YAML [page configuration](configuration/page.md) that can be placed at the top of any Markdown `.md` page.
+The page metadata is an optional block of [configuration](configuration/page.md) that can be placed at the top of any Markdown `.md` page.
+This block of configuration can also be referred to as the page **Front Matter**.

-The Front Matter block must be the first item at the top of the `.md` page and must be added between `---` lines above and below the configs.
+The block of page metadata must be the first item at the top of the `.md` page and must be added between `---` lines above and below the configs.

 ```md sample.md
 ---